Quick Start with Smart Life App SDK for Android

 • Use your developed app to control the device.

 You can go to GitHub and download the sample code for the different features mentioned in this tutorial.
-Then, you can integrate the required sample code into your SDK development on the Tuya IoT Platform.
+Then, you can integrate the required sample code into your SDK development on the Tuya Developer Platform.

 App SDK Development GitHub Sample